 If the pen was left for a long time with ink in it, the Snorkel tube can be completely clogged with dried ink.
 Clogs of this type can resist the cleaning process described above; these clogs are best broken with the aid of a Snorkel tube flosser.
 To make a flosser, use a No 76 drill to drill a hole about 1⁄2" (13 mm) into one end of a 2" (50 mm) piece of 1⁄2" (13 mm) hardwood dowel.
 Apply GS Hypo cement to one end of a 3" (75 mm) length of 0.020" (0.5 mm) stainless steel music wire and insert the wire into the hole.
 When the cement has dried, grind or sand the end of the wire at a diagonal to create a sharp point as shown here:

-An undamaged Snorkel tube feed extends beyond the tube at the distal end (inside the sac), but these feeds can easily be broken off, and they still work.
+An undamaged Snorkel tube feed extends beyond the tube at the back end (inside the sac), but these feeds can easily be broken off, and they still work.
 The feed is a long half cylinder extending the full length of the Snorkel tube, with an ink fissure cut into the flat surface.
 This leaves just enough room for the flosser to work its way through.

-Insert the flosser from the distal end of the Snorkel tube, where the tube passes through the sac section, as shown above.
+Insert the flosser from the back end of the Snorkel tube, where the tube passes through the sac section, as shown above.
 Bracing your hands against each other, as illustrated, will help you to control the tube and the tool.
 As you start to work your way through the tube, twirl the dowel between your fingers to help the pointed end break up any obstructions.
 Doing this under running water also helps.
 Once the obstruction is cleared, run the flosser back and forth through the tube a few times and then remove it.
 Run the Snorkel tube and sac section through the ultrasonic cleaner with Rapido-Eze to dissolve the dried ink from the ink fissure, and finish by squirting water through the tube with the ear syringe to clear out the Rapido-Eze and any remaining ink.

-CAUTIONThe Snorkel tube feed is rather delicate, especially at the proximal end, where it is split to allow the ink to pass from the Snorkel tube feed’s fissure through the tiny slit in the Snorkel tube to reach the external feed.
+CAUTIONThe Snorkel tube feed is rather delicate, especially at the front end, where it is split to allow the ink to pass from the Snorkel tube feed’s fissure through the tiny slit in the Snorkel tube to reach the external feed.
 Be gentle while flossing the Snorkel tube to avoid damaging its feed.